 Penile Doppler Ultrasound: What the Test Actually Measures

-Imaging tests can feel like they should provide those answers.
-If something has changed in the body, it seems reasonable that a scan or measurement should be able to identify exactly what’s wrong.
+If something in the body seems different, it is reasonable to think a scan or measurement should be able to show exactly what is wrong.

 What Doppler Ultrasound Measures

-The ultrasound measures two basic things: how well blood enters the tissue and whether that blood is being maintained long enough to support an erection.
+Two basic measurements are taken: how well blood enters the tissue and whether that blood is being held in the penis long enough to support an erection.

 If blood flow into the penis is clearly reduced, the test may point toward circulation problems.
 If blood enters normally but drains away too quickly, the test may suggest the erection isn’t able to stay firm.

 Those patterns help narrow the range of possible explanations.
-But they still represent only one part of the system that allows erections to occur.
+But they only represent one part of the system that allows erections to occur.

 Why the Erection Is Induced